Eschatologue/CM_wiki/docs/gameplay/phb/actions/options.md

 **Cost:** :rsc-action: Action

 With the Hide action, you try to conceal yourself.
-To do so stealthily, you must succeed on a DC 15 Dexterity (Stealth) check while you’re Heavily Obscured or behind Three-Quarters Cover or Total Cover, and you must be out of any visible enemy’s line of sight; if you can see a creature, you can discern whether it can see you.
+To do so stealthily, you must succeed on a DC 15 Dexterity (Stealth) check while you're Heavily Obscured or behind Three-Quarters Cover or Total Cover, and you must be out of any visible enemy's line of sight; if you can see a creature, you can discern whether it can see you.

 On a successful check, you have the Invisible condition.
-Make note of your check’s total, which becomes the DC for a creature to find you with a Wisdom (Perception) check.
+Make note of your check's total, which becomes the DC for a creature to find you with a Wisdom (Perception) check.

 The condition ends on you immediately after any of the following occurrences: